dtonon/ch/README.md

 - `-s` - Case-sensitive matching (default is case-insensitive)
 - `-w` - Whole word extension - extends match until space or end of line
 - `-b` - Use background colors instead of foreground colors
+- `-a` - Play a discreet beep when a match is found

 #### Case-sensitive matching